universal-meaning-map/ipld-mindmap-old-readme/README.md

 ### Relationships and nodes
 We understand relationship as how a node relates to another node.

-A node can an arbitrary number of relationships.
-For ease of use,and to save some memmory this seems the logical representation:
+A node can have an arbitrary number of relationships.
+For ease of use, and to save some memory this seems the logical representation:

 ```
 [